-To make up the time loss due to the prevailing scenario, project implementation period has been extended up to June 30, 2023.
+The COVID-19 disease situation was under control for some part of the year, however, the situation started to be worse towards the end of this year 2021.
+To make up the time loss incurred due to COVID-19 outbreak, project implementation period has been extended up to June 30, 2023.
 A realistic revised program and work schedule should be chalked out accordingly and followed to complete all works by the extended time.